 Install Furring Boards

-Finish round steel columns by framing around them with 2x4s.
+- Finish round steel columns by framing around them with 2x4s.
 You can then face the framing with drywall or decorative wood as shown in the opening photo.
 Get to know the cost of finishing a basement.